-Royce researchers will help make batteries lighter, cheaper, safer and more efficient – understanding the fundamental processes within the all-solid-state battery is critical to developing next-generation batteries required for the electrification of vehicles.
+Royce infrastructure will help Faraday Institution researchers make batteries lighter, cheaper, safer and more efficient – understanding the fundamental processes within the all-solid-state battery is critical to developing next-generation batteries required for the electrification of vehicles.

-A team including researchers from across the Royce aims to demonstrate the feasibility of a solid state battery with performance superior to existing Li-ion batteries in electric vehicle applications.
+team of Faraday Institution researchers including those from four Royce partners aims to demonstrate the feasibility of a solid-state battery with performance superior to existing Li-ion batteries in electric vehicle applications.
 The successful implementation of an alkali metal negative electrode and the replacement of the flammable organic liquid electrolytes, currently used in Li-ion batteries, with a solid would increase both the range of the battery and address safety concerns.

-The SOLBAT project makes up one of 4 parallel ‘Fast Start’ projects funded by the Faraday Institution.
-It is a collaboration led by the University of Oxford, with six other university partners aiming to break down the barriers that are preventing the progression to market of solid-state batteries, that should be lighter and safer, meaning cost savings and less reliance on cooling systems.
+The SOLBAT project is one of the four initial projects funded by the Faraday Institution.
+It is a collaboration led by the University of Oxford, with five other university partners aiming to break down the barriers that are preventing the progression to market of solid-state batteries, that should be lighter and safer, meaning cost savings and less reliance on cooling systems.

 The project will tackle four major barriers facing all-solid-state batteries where a lack of fundamental understanding is blocking progress, namely: